jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Classic stories**: are good stories about real-life problems.
-A protagonist—and their supporters—leave their typical day, and build up the courage to think of the big-picture; either they act overcome a newfound problem or no one else will.
+A protagonist—and their supporters—leave their typical day, and build up the courage to think of the big picture; either they act overcome a newfound problem or no one else will.
 The ice-caps are melting says the heroic polar bear, and I'm going to teach us all to fish!

 In a classic story, the protagonist and antagonist repeatedly think of new ideas and act on them.
 No one knows who'll win, which makes the heroes all the braver for fighting.
 Both sides fight to create or control levers of power like magic books, big bombs, or the secret lesson that'll teach polar bears how to fish.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.

 **Art stories**: are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
-They think the big-picture is doing whatever they want.
+They think the big picture is doing whatever they want.
 The main character is thus selfish and self-important; a con-artist.
 Not because they do not help others, but because they want to be the hero even though they aren't teaching the polar bears to fish, so to speak.

 The result is stories with no levers of power.
 Instead, art stories showcase the main characters' idiosyncratic behavior.
 Art stories are surprising to the point of being weird, with a conclusion that doesn't improve the world because the main character didn't even try to.
 Film festivals like Cannes, Sundance, and Toronto mainly show selfish films.